 15. Tasneem Alsultan

-Tasneem Alsultan was born in the US and educated in England, returning to Saudi Arabia for her undergraduate studies.
+Tasneem Alsultan was born in the US and educated in England.
+She returned to Saudi Arabia for her undergraduate studies.
 After teaching, she ventured into photography.

 14. Nina Robinson